themadsens/alfred-basecalc/README.md

 and in addition `log10()` and `e`

 In addition to decimal (42) and hexadecimal (0x2a), binary (0b101010) and octal (0o52) notation is available.
-Uses '=' as the trigger keyword
+Uses '=' as the trigger keyword.
+Make sure to disable '=' for the built in calculator in Alfred Preferences/Features/Calculator.

 Requires: Lua version 5.4
 ```